wolpert/svarm/docs/Design.md

 Resource IDs identify structure within dStore and related properties.
 This format is a variation of what is found within Amazon's ARN.
-It represents the unique identifier of any `resource` within this system.
+It represents the unique tenantResource of any `resource` within this system.

 General format is: